quokka-astro/quokka/docs/analysis.rst

 =====
 Ascent allows you to generate visualizations (as PNG images) while the simulation is running, without any extra effort.

-On Setonix, Ascent is already built.
+.. note:: On Setonix, Ascent is already built.
   In your job script, add the line:
   ``export Ascent_DIR=/software/projects/pawsey0807/bwibking/ascent_06082023/install/ascent-develop/lib/cmake/ascent``.

 Compiling Ascent via Spack
 -----------------------